-1.8 The CC CFO shall be authorised to settle insurance liability claims up to the value shown below.
+1.8 The CC CFO shall be authorised to settle insurance liability claims against the CC, including third party costs up to the value shown below.
 Beyond this value, claims must be referred to the PCC CFO for approval.

-1.9 The CC CFO shall be authorised to settle individual claims subject to decision by Employment Tribunal up to the value shown below.
-Beyond this value, claims must be referred to the PCC CFO, for approval.
+1.9 The CC CFO shall be authorised to settle individual claims against the CC, including third party costs arising from a decision by an Employment Tribunal up to the value shown below.
+Beyond this value, claims must be referred to the PCC CFO for approval.